 While Sydney isn’t the most expensive city in the world, it certainly can leave a dent in your wallet if you’re not careful.

-Follow my 25 tips on things to do in Sydney on a budget and she’ll be apples!
+Just follow my guide on 25 things to do in Sydney on a budget and she’ll be apples!

 See one of the best views of the city by walking across the Sydney Harbour Bridge, for free!